Home » Garden » The Secret to Keeping Fresh Cut Hydrangeas from Drooping

 • Container filled with fresh water for the initial fresh cuts

-• Alum Spice (if using alum method)
+• Alum Spice (if using the alum method)

 Everblooming hydrangea in my jersey garden